yindaheng98/academic-profile/source/_posts/README.md

 # About Me

-I am a graduate student at the Key Laboratory of Computer Network and Information Integration (Southeast University), advised by Prof. Fang Dong.
+I am a graduate student at the [Key Laboratory of Computer Network and Information Integration (Southeast University) Ministry of Education](https://cse.seu.edu.cn/edulab/), advised by [Prof. Fang Dong](https://cse.seu.edu.cn/2019/0102/c23024a256994/page.htm).
-I obtained my Bachelor's degree from Jiangnan University in 2020.
+I obtained my Bachelor's degree from [Jiangnan University](https://www.jiangnan.edu.cn/) in 2020.
 My research interests include optimization and application of video super-resolution.

 Currently, my research focuses on the distributed acceleration of super-resolution inference for live video streaming applications in an edge computing environment.